jonathaneunice/textdata/README.rst

     "There was an old woman who lived in a shoe.\nShe ... to bed."
     # where the ... abbreviates exactly the characters you'd expect

+Note that while ``textlines`` returns a single string, it maintains the (useful) newlines.
+Its result is still line-oriented.
+If you want to elide the newlines, use ``textlines(text, join=' ')`` and the newline characters will be replaced with spaces.

 API Options
 ===========